 Minefills are an alternative route for coal ash disposal in certain regions that have been mined historically.
 They operate like landfills, but with much less pollution control.
 For example, minefills do not have liners or any treatment of their drainage beyond sedimentation.
 Although companies make claims that this filling can reclaim a mine (restore it so that it can be economically or environmentally useful as something other than a mine), there is no data to support the idea that filling can reclaim a mine.
 Indeed, the National Academy of Sciences pointed to significant risks of pollution from the toxics and other contaminants in coal ash.

-When Public Justice Staff Attorney Richard Webster first visited Craft’s Run, a stream that drains from the Coresco Coal Ash Dump near Morgantown, W. Va., a nearby resident asked if he was there to do something about the pollution.
+When former Public Justice Staff Attorney Richard Webster first visited Craft’s Run, a stream that drains from the Coresco Coal Ash Dump near Morgantown, W. Va., a nearby resident asked if he was there to do something about the pollution.
 The stream was bright orange (from the presence of iron), and tests showed the pollution was toxic to fish, Webster said.

 In the headwaters, the stream was healthy, but as it passed Coresco’s minefill it became polluted.
 Public Justice sued the mining company, and a settlement pending a judge’s approval and that of the government would force Coresco to close the seepages that are causing much of the pollution.